Investing

 Be Prepared to Take Advantage of Opportunities

 As interest rates rise, bonds will often incur unrealized capital losses.
-As 2022 illustrated, the speed and magnitude of rate increases can result in sizeable losses even for bonds that have high quality credit ratings.
+The last few years have illustrated, the speed and magnitude of rate increases can result in sizeable losses even for bonds that have high quality credit ratings.
 This is particularly true if interest rates are at absolute low levels preceding an upward shift in rates.

-While conditions in 2022 and thus far in 2023 have offered bond managers the ability to harvest losses, some investors may only think of, or execute on, tax-loss harvesting initiatives toward the end of the calendar year.
+While conditions over the past few years have offered bond managers the ability to harvest losses, some investors may only think of, or execute on, tax-loss harvesting initiatives toward the end of the calendar year.

 History has shown bond price declines due to increases in interest rates can happen throughout the year.
 As shown in Figure 2, using the broad Bloomberg Municipal Bond Index benchmark, we can see that it is often the case that the largest monthly losses may happen during earlier months of the year.
 Those losses may be reduced or potentially fully reversed by year end, thereby potentially eliminating the ability to capture a tax advantage, investing at higher average yields, and/or improving portfolio structure.